Mission

 Purpose: To support our members by offering resources that are current and progressive that promote optimal welfare and safety.

-The FCF supports responsible licensed members whose values and ethics align with the organization’s mission and supports conservation of wild felids.
-We do not support unlicensed individual’s owning big cats.
+The FCF supports legal possession by members whose values and ethics align with the organization’s mission and supports conservation of wild felids.

 Feline Breeding Position Statement